 Luberon goes from Manosque on the east, middle is Apt, west is Cavaillon, south is Purtuis, north is Sault.
 Sault is where Jeff likes to take his visitors to Sault because it’s gorgeous, there are lavender fields, and on a clear day you can see the Mont Ventoux 1900 meters (5760ft), where the Tour de France usually goes as well.

-Luberon is extremely famous because of the book Jeff doesn’t like the book because he would have preferred these places to remain unknown.
+Luberon is extremely famous because of the book A Year in Provence.
+Jeff doesn’t like the book because he would have preferred these places to remain unknown.
 Ménerbes is where Peter Maille bought his house.

 Provence is an open-air museum, you can go and watch the show.
 Villages, locals, cafés, are quite entertaining by themselves.